SapienzaNLP/sir/README.md

 ## Acknowledgements
 The authors gratefully acknowledge the support of the [ERC Consolidator Grant MOUSSE](http://mousse-project.org) No. 726487 and the [ELEXIS project](https://elex.is/) No. 731015 under the European Union’s Horizon 2020 research and innovation programme.

+* This work was supported by the PerLIR project (Personal Linguistic resources in Information Retrieval) funded by the MIUR Progetti di ricerca di Rilevante Interesse Nazionale programme (PRIN 2017).

-This work was supported in part by the MIUR under the grant "Dipartimenti di eccellenza 2018-2022" of the Department of Computer Science of the Sapienza University of Rome.
+* This work was supported in part by the MIUR under the grant "Dipartimenti di eccellenza 2018-2022" of the Department of Computer Science of the Sapienza University of Rome.

 We adopted modules or code snippets from the open-source projects:
 * [CEDR](https://github.com/Georgetown-IR-Lab/cedr)